 - BSc Health and Society (BGM); info Rural Sociology courses

-The Rural Sociology Group participates in four Master programmes and a major Rural Sociology can be done in each of the respective specializations:
+The Rural Sociology Group participates in five Master programmes and a major Rural Sociology can be done in each of the respective specializations:

 At the linked websites you will find more detailed information on the programmes and specializations.
 More information can also be found at the Rural Sociology Wageningen University website.
-And you can contact our education coordinator Miriam Vreman: email@example.com.
+And you can contact our education coordinator Jessica de Koning: firstname.lastname@example.org.

 PhD research and training is mainly carried out in programs, which are endorsed by the Wageningen School of Social Sciences (WASS).
-If you are interested in a PhD you can contact Han Wiskerke, chair of the Rural Sociology Group (firstname.lastname@example.org) or Dirk Roep, research coordinator of the Rural Sociology Group (email@example.com).
+If you are interested in a PhD you can contact prof. Han Wiskerke, chair of the Rural Sociology Group (email@example.com) or Joost Jongerden, research coordinator of the Rural Sociology Group (firstname.lastname@example.org).